Ketienyei/Web-Designer/README.md

 # Web-Designer
-practical on responsive web design update
+#practical on responsive web development using html css and  alittle bit of javascript